You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 You’ll need an AEOC authorisation to reduce the guarantee covering the payment of actual debts.
 This will reduce the level of deferment guarantee.

-You don’t need an AEOC authorisation to get a waiver or reduce the guarantee for potential debts (for example, goods held in duty suspension), but certain AEO conditions will still have to be met.
+You do not need an AEOC authorisation to get a waiver or reduce the guarantee for potential debts (for example, goods held in duty suspension), but certain AEO conditions will still have to be met.

 Changes affecting a deferment guarantee and account

 A deferment account can continue if it was in place before 1 May 2016 and there’s no significant changes to your circumstances.
-You can see examples of significant changes that mean you’ll have to apply for a new authorisation in Customs Information Paper 55 (2016): Union Customs Code.
+You can see examples of significant changes that mean you’ll have to apply for a new authorisation in Change to the amendments that affect your UCC authorisation (CIP4).

-HMRC doesn’t class the following as significant changes:
+HMRC does not class the following as significant changes:

 - a change to your Deferment Account Level